dan-king/cf-login/README.md

 ## CDN

-The 'cdn' directory contains JavaScript helper libraries used the the exercise.
+The 'cdn' directory contains JavaScript helper libraries used in the exercise.
 - jQuery: interact with DOM objects
 - Bootstrap: page layout
 - Fontawesome: favicon and site icons
 - Toastr: popup messages

-## Inital Page Setup
+## Initial Page Setup

-On inital load the login and password form fields and empty and the "Login" button is disabled.
+On initial load the login and password form fields and empty and the "Login" button is disabled.

 Once values are present for both the login and password the "Login" button becomes enabled.